-- 13.1 The Chairman of the trust, or in his absence, the Vice Chairman of the trust, or in exceptional circumstances in the absence of both the Chairman and Vice Chairman, the Deputy Chairman of the Council of Governors shall preside at a meeting of the Council of Governors. - 13.2 Where a conflict of interest arises for the Chairman and Vice Chairman, the Deputy Chairman of the Council of Governors shall chair that element of the meeting.
-In the absence of the Deputy Chairman, the Governors shall elect from their members a Governor to chair that element of the meeting.
-In acting as the Chairman, a Governor shall have a casting vote on that issue. - 13.3 Meetings of the Council of Governors are to be open to members of the public except in the following circumstances:
+- 13.1 The Chairman of the Trust, or in his absence, the Vice Chairman of the Trust, or in exceptional circumstances in the absence of both the Chairman and Vice Chairman, the Deputy Chairman Lead Governor of the Council of Governors shall preside at a meeting of the Council of Governors. - 13.2 Where a conflict of interest arises for the Chairman and Vice Chairman, the Deputy Chairman-Lead Governor of the Council of Governors shall chair that element of the meeting.
+In the absence of the Deputy ChairmanLead Governor, the Governors shall elect from their members a Governor to chair that element of the meeting.
+In acting as the Chairman, a Governor shall have a casting vote on that issue. - 13.3 Meetings of the Council of Governors are to be open to members of the public except in the following circumstances: - 13.3.1 during the consideration of any material or discussion in relation to a named person employed by or proposed to be employed by the Trust; - 13.3.2 during the consideration of any material or discussion in relation to a named person who is, or has been, or is likely to become a patient of the Trust, or a carer in relation to such a patient; and, - 13.3.3 during the consideration of any matter which, by reason of its nature, the Council is satisfied should be dealt with on a confidential basis. - 13.4 The Chairman may exclude any person present from a meeting of the Council of Governors if they are interfering or preventing proper conduct of a meeting.
+In addition the Chairman may exclude any person present from a meeting of the Council of Governors for a breach of the Standing Orders relating to the conduct of meetings. - 13.5 For the purposes of obtaining information about the Trust's performance of its functions, or the Directors' performance of their duties (and deciding whether to propose a vote on the Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting.

-- 13.3.1 during the consideration of any material or discussion in relation to a named person employed by or proposed to be employed by the trust; - 13.3.2 during the consideration of any material or discussion in relation to a named person who is, or has been, or is likely to become a patient of the trust, or a carer in relation to such a patient; and, - 13.3.3 during the consideration of any matter which, by reason of its nature, the Council is satisfied should be dealt with on a confidential basis. - 13.4 For the purposes of obtaining information about the trust's performance of its functions, or the Directors' performance of their duties (and deciding whether to propose a vote on the trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting. - 13.5 The Council of Governors is to meet at least four times per year, three of which will be general meetings and one the Annual Members' Meeting. - 13.6 At an Annual Members' Meeting, within six months of the end of the financial year, the Council of Governors are to receive and consider the annual accounts, any report of the external auditor on them and the annual report, see 12.1.8. - 13.7 The Council of Governors is to adopt its own standing orders for its practice and procedure, in particular for its procedure at meetings, and these shall be in accordance with Annex D. - 13.8 A Governor, whether elected to the Council of Governors by a public constituency, elected by one of the classes of the staff constituency or nominated as a Stakeholder Governor, may not vote at a meeting of the Council of Governors unless, within one month of election or appointment, he has made a declaration of eligibility in the form set out at Annex C stating which constituency or section he is a member of and is not prevented from being a member of the Council of Governors by paragraph 8 of Schedule 7 to the 2006 Act or under this constitution.
+- 13.6 The Council of Governors is to meet at least four times per year, three of which will be general meetings and one the Annual Members' Meeting. - 13.7 At an Annual Members' Meeting, within six months of the end of the financial year, the Council of Governors are to receive and consider the annual accounts, any report of the external auditor on them and the annual report, see 12.1.8. - 13.8 The Council of Governors is to adopt its own Standing Orders for its practice and procedure, in particular for its procedure at meetings, and these shall be in accordance with Annex D. - 13.9 A Governor, whether elected to the Council of Governors by a public constituency, elected by one of the classes of the staff constituency or nominated as a Stakeholder Governor, may not vote at a meeting of the Council of Governors unless, within one month of election or appointment, he has made a declaration of eligibility in the form set out at Annex C stating which constituency or section he is a member of and is not prevented from being a member of the Council of Governors by paragraph 8 of Schedule 7 to the 2006 Act or under this constitution.